insure logo

 Car insurance rates in Illinois by city

 Age is also a consideration when it comes to auto insurance rates.
 Teens are more likely to be in automobile accidents than any other generation.
-For example, the average annual rate for young drivers in Illinois is $2,804 while for seniors is $1,501.
-Here, the rate for young drivers is $1,303 more than the rate for senior drivers.
+For example, the average annual rate for young drivers in Illinois is $2,804, while for seniors it is $1,501.
+Here, the rate for young drivers is $1,303 more than for senior drivers.

-According to statistics, young drivers are more likely to be in a vehicle accident than more experienced drivers.
+Statistics show that young drivers are more likely to be in a vehicle accident than experienced drivers.
 As a result, they are deemed high-risk and costly to insure.
-They are considered a high-risk driver because of over-speeding and less driving experience on road.
-Although, premiums start to rise again about age 70 when some aspects of aging start affecting driving abilities.
+However, premiums start to rise again at about age 70 when some aspects of aging start affecting driving abilities.

 Average car insurance cost in Illinois for young drivers